 Review Windows PowerShell scripts

 You can use scripts to standardize repetitive tasks.
-Standardizing a task reduces the risk of errors.
-If a script has been tested, you can run it multiple times without errors.
+After you test a script, you can run it multiple times with consistent, error-free results.
 However, when you manually enter a command multiple times, there's a risk of error each time.
-Also, if the task must be performed on a scheduled basis, you can schedule the script to run as required.
+If the task runs on a schedule, you can automate the script to run as needed.

 Note